cathyzoller/ticket_to_fly/PITCHME.md

 #### https://github.com/ex-aws/ex_aws

-Note: use mix task to move images onto s3 when ready...
+Note: use mix task to move images onto s3 when ready...lead in to API

 ---

 # B is for Backend

----

-## Phoenix as an API

-### Receives Image Data from a Client Application
+### Phoenix/Elixir API

 Note: often no need to use binary data (rails... used binary data) but Arc supports it

 ---

 ```javascript